Southampton to play Hull at Wembley for Premier League place

 The final, dubbed the "richest game in football" because of the huge financial rewards of playing in the top flight, will be on May 23.

-After a goalless first leg and still deadlocked in the second, the sides headed into extra time still with everything to play for and Southampton's St Mary's stadium crackling with tension.
+After a goalless first leg overshadowed by spying allegations and still deadlocked in the second, the sides headed into extra time still with everything to play for and Southampton's St Mary's Stadium crackling with tension.

 Riley McGree stunned the home crowd when he fired 'Boro ahead after five minutes with a side-footed shot low into the corner.